edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 Predictive prefetching improves performance by allowing web browsers to request popular content before it is needed.
 This allows pages to be rendered immediately instead of having to wait for a response from the origin.

-A sample prefetching implementation is described below.
+A sample interaction with a predictive prefetching-enabled website is described below.

-1. A user visits a page on your website where predictive prefetching has been enabled.
+1. A user visits a page on which predictive prefetching has been enabled.
-2. The user's web browser requests popular pages and API calls and stores this content locally.
+2. The user's web browser requests popular pages, resources, and API calls.
+It then stores this content locally.
 3. The user navigates to a different page.
 It is rendered immediately since that content was prefetched by the browser.

 ## Quick Start {/*quick-start*/}